 Brachial plexus injuries that occur during the birthing process may not be immediately recognizable to the parents in the birthing suite or the medical personnel overseeing the birthing process; however, the effects of these injuries can show up a few hours to a few days after the birth, leading doctors to make a diagnosis of Erb’s palsy.
 When you receive a diagnosis like this, you want to know what the long-term health prospects are for your baby, and you want to know how the injury occurred.

-A brachial plexus palsy lawyer from the Birth Injury Lawyers Group is ready to help you defend your right to seek compensation for your baby’s medical costs and the family’s emotional trauma.
+An Alabama Erb’s palsy lawyer from the Birth Injury Lawyers Group is ready to help you defend your right to seek compensation for your baby’s medical costs and the family’s emotional trauma.
 If you need a Birmingham Erb’s palsy lawyer, our team is ready to begin working on your behalf as soon as you hire us.
 Call us at (800) 222-9529 as soon as possible.

 How Erb’s Palsy May Form